 In Example 2 and Exercises 4–6, three pieces of information are given for △ABC and △XYZ.
 Draw, freehand, the two triangles (do not worry about scale), and mark the given information.
 If the triangles are identical, give a triangle correspondence that matches equal angles and equal sides.
 Explain your reasoning.

 Exercises 4 - 6.

-You can use the free Mathway widget below to practice Algebra or other math topics.
+problem solver below to practice various math topics.
 Try the given examples, or type in your own

 problem and check your answer with the step-by-step explanations.

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.